 There is also an eclectic mix of shops you can visit and several cafes, restaurants and bars where you can grab a quick bite to eat.

 Paros is an area rich in culture so after exploring the village why not take the opportunity to enjoy some of it?

 The Archaeological Museum of Parikia is a must-visit if you want to view some terrific displays of ancient Greek art that were discovered on the island.
 Many of these exhibits date back centuries.

 These are good places to go when the heat of the day is at its most intense.

 After a busy few hours of exploring the town, why not take some time to chill on the beach?

-The golden sands of Marcello Beach are an excellent destination to visit as it is clean, easy to get to and has plenty to see.
+The golden sands and beautiful beach of Marcello is an excellent destination to visit as it is clean, easy to get to and has plenty to see.

 Located just 5km from Parikia, this terrific beach boasts sparkling azure waters you can swim in, as well as a good expanse of sand to sunbathe on and several rocky coves to explore.
 Parts of this beach are clothing-optional.
 So you can don your birthday suit if you like!